AsyncRifat/AsyncRifat/README.md

 </p>

 ## 🚀 About Me
-I’m a Front End Web developer passionate about making error-free websites with 100% client satisfaction.
+I’m a Full Stack Developer passionate about making error-free websites with 100% client satisfaction.
 I am passionate about learning and sharing my knowledge with others as publicly as possible.
 I love to solve real-world problems.
 I am strategic and goal-oriented, and I always work with an end goal in mind.
 My favorites include ReactJS, JavaScript, NextJs and TypeScript.

+## 🔭 Current Activities

+- 🚀 I am exploring **Next.js**
+- 🌏 I’m working on a **Tourism Website**
+- 🛠 Improving my skills in **TypeScript** and **Tailwind CSS**
+- 📚 Learning **Backend Development** with **Node.js** and **Express.js**